tawmae/tawmae.github.io/verticalchat.md

 ### <span class="iconify" data-icon="material-symbols:style-sharp" data-inline="false"></span> Background Style

-Applies the background just to individual message instead of the entire browser source.
-You can choose between regular cards or one with rounded corners.
+Applies the background just to individual message instead of the entire browser source, so `background=true` needs to be in the enabled.
+You can choose between regular cards or ones with rounded corners.
 Opacity and colors apply to them.

 `backgroundStyle=cards`